5 Things to Know Before You Vote on the GJ Community Center

 The number one concern people generally have about these types of things is how much it's going to impact their wallet.
 The entire project will cost $79 million, funded by a 0.39% sales tax increase in Grand Junction.
 That is 39 cents on every $100 spent.
 What you need to know is the sales tax increase would not apply to many of your basic needs like groceries, gas, prescription drugs, and services.

-Everyone may have their own idea of what a community center, and each one may be different than the reality.
+Everyone may have their own idea of what a community center looks like, and each one may be different than the reality.
 This project entails the construction of the GJ Community Center, development of 75 acres at Machett Park, and renovation of the Orchard Mesa Pool.

 Facilities will include: